JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill8/index.md

 We can think of build types as different ways to build the same app.
 We reuse the same sources (code), but **configure the build differently**.

-They are used to specify some settings that vary per variant, like initializing a global variable with the url for the server environment (develop, staging, production...), or things like whether we want to enable minify for the variant (code shrinking, obfuscation, and optimization), for example.
+They are used to specify some settings that vary per variant, like initializing a global variable with the url for the server environment (develop, staging, production...), or things like enabling minify for the variant (code shrinking, obfuscation, and optimization), for example.

 There is an implicit one called `debug`, and Android Studio adds a `release` one when creating the project.
 Those are the default ones, but we could also add a `staging` one, for example, or whatever else. **We can call them whatever we want.**